Air Conditioner Repair Checklist

 If you rely on a smart thermostat, such as one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for troubleshooting.
 If it still won’t work, reach us at 863-216-2923 for assistance.

 Your cooling equipment probably has a power-cutting lever by its outside unit.
 This lever is typically in a metal box attached to your home.
-If your equipment has recently been maintained, the lever may have unintentionally been put in the “off” position.
+If your equipment has recently been maintained, the lever may have unintentionally been turned off.

 Clogged Condensate Drain Pan